 Grief For What Might Have Been

 Carers may experience different kinds of grief.
-For example, when a child is born with a disability, the parents and carers may grieve for ‘what could have been‘, others may grieve for the changes in their loved one diagnosed with a progressive physical or mental illness; or, for the loss of their own lifestyle, dreams, and expectations, as well as the loss of their own identity.
+For example, when a child is born with a disability, the parents may grieve for ‘what could have been’.
+Other carers grieve for the changes in a loved one diagnosed with a progressive physical or mental illness, or for the loss of their own lifestyle, dreams, and expectations when they take on a caring role.

 Grief At The Death Of The Person They Have Cared For

 When the person they care for dies, a carer may experience a range of emotions – guilt, grief, loneliness, isolation, and anger.
 They may feel that they will not survive without the person they have cared for, and may feel overwhelmed and confused.

 Sometimes, people feel a sense of relief at this time, particularly if the person they cared for has suffered a great deal.
 Yet others experience a sense of anger towards the person they have lost, feeling that the time spent caring has robbed them of the opportunities to live a ‘normal’ life, and to achieve their own potential.

 The insecurity following a major loss can be frightening and draining.
 The feeling of being alone with oneself after the intensity of a caring experience may add another layer to the feelings of loss and grief.
 This can be difficult for some carers to negotiate.